anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 nice!

-now we can just render the scene and update the physics
+now we can render the scene and update the physics.

 ```js
 function animate() {